AckeeCZ/retroceptor/README.md

 ### Usage
 When creating your API service, just provide `AckroutineCallAdapterFactory` with custom defined `CallChainInterceptor`s to Retrofit builder.

+**Caution!** Do not add multiple `AckroutineCallAdapterFactory` instances, because only the first one will be used due to Retrofit implementation.
+When you want to provide multiple interceptors, just pass all of them to single `AckroutineCallAdapterFactory` as illustrated in the example below:
 ```kotlin
     class MyLoggingInterceptor : CallFactoryInterceptor {